CamilleA3/Food-Safety-Data-Analysis/README.md

 <br>
 <br>
 <!--Figure 2_Line graph of illnesses over time_1998_2015--><img align="left" src="https://user-images.githubusercontent.com/99365065/189704430-fb83ab93-9b64-4c74-850b-f2021dc25d13.png" width="75%" height="75%" />
 <p align="center">From the start of this study, there was a downward trend of illnesses until 2003 where in the span of 1 year, the incidence increase drastically for the year 2004 which has the highest quantity of illnesses.
-There was a sharp decline in case in 2005, but they increased again for 2006.
-The next 9 years had an overall decreasing trend with a slight peak in 2015.</p>
+There was a sharp decline in case in 2005, but they increased again for 2006.</p>
 <br>
 <br>
 <br>